groupvine/gv-doc/membership/importing.md

 Group member roles:

 *  **Member** Receives and can engage with group emails (unless opted-out).
-   (accepted abbreviation '**x**').
+   (or abbreviation '**x**').
 *  **Editor**  Can also create and send group emails.
-*  **Administrator** Can also manage group membership and approve moderated group emails (accepted abbreviation '**Admin**').
+*  **Administrator** Can also manage group membership and approve moderated group emails (or abbreviation '**Admin**').

 Group columns are in the format group:\<group name\> where  \<group name\> is just '.'

-... [like GroupVine except column header field 'group:.' renamed 'role']
+... [like GroupVine v1 except column header field 'group:.' renamed 'role']

 ## Other notes

-- Email addresses can imported using various formats, most commonly like one of the following:
+- Email addresses can be imported either with or without an associated "display name", for example, like:
-  - tim.tangelo@example.com
+  - tim.tangelo@example.com, or
   - "Tim Tangelo" <tim.tangelo@example.com>